pranaybambarde/ukiyo-garment-assets/backend/README.md

 ### Debugging

+1. **Local Development:**
+   - Check server logs in terminal
+   - Use API documentation at `/docs`
+   - Test endpoints with curl or Postman

+2. **Production:**
-1. Check CloudWatch logs for Lambda functions
+   - Check CloudWatch logs for Lambda functions
-2. Monitor API Gateway logs
+   - Monitor API Gateway logs
-3. Use AWS X-Ray for distributed tracing
+   - Use AWS X-Ray for distributed tracing
-4. Check DynamoDB metrics
+   - Check DynamoDB metrics

 ## Support